dxw/playbook/guides/web-accessibility.md

 there's time and budgetary constraints, then prioritise those which have the highest level of user impact, such as critical or serious.
 Add any unresolved issues to an accessibility statement with explanation for when you anticipate they will be fixed.

-In an agile project every release must be accessibility tested.
-In a waterfall project make sure you account for accessibility in the process before committing to a completion schedule and budget.
+Every release must be accessibility tested.

 ### Assignment